kshaffer/theory1/unit2project.md

 ## Overview

-*Compose* and *perform* a melody and chordal accompaniment that is four phrases long and uses one of the following pop/rock chord progressions:
+*Compose* and *perform* a melody and chordal accompaniment that is four phrases long and uses one of the following pop/rock chord progressions ([details here](http://openmusictheory.com/popRockHarmony.html)):

 - 50s Doo-Wop
 - Singer/songwriter (any version)